MSW Enrollment Guide

 • Click "Holds" on the top right

-• Direct questions or concerns to the department that placed the hold
+• Review common registration holds or direct questions or concerns to the department that placed the hold.

 • b icon